jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-11.md

-market power, areas of isolated grids that are not connected to the high voltage transmission system, and the reportorial requirements of Electric Power Industry Participants as may be necessary to enforce the provisions of Section 45 of the Act.
+market power, areas of isolated grids that are not connected to the high voltage transmission system, and the reportorial requirements of Electric Power Industry Participants as may be necessary to enforce the provisions of Section 45 .
 (d) ERC shall, motu proprio, monitor and penalize any market power abuse or anti-competitive or unduly discriminatory act or behavior, or any unfair trade practice that distorts competition or harms